jordanbell2357/jordanbell2357.github.io/_euler/euler-algebra-III-07.md

 <img src="/assets/euler/gjyncrpl.png" alt="Finding greatest common divisor with long division" width="500" height="83" style="display:block;margin-left:auto;margin-right:auto;">
 </a>

-So that S-i is the greatest common divisor, and consequently the relation 504 : 312 is reduced to the form L>1 : 13.
+So that 24 is the greatest common divisor, and consequently the relation 504:312 is reduced to the form 21:13.

-**454.** Let the relation 625 : 529 be given, and the greatest
-common divisor of these two numbers be required.
+**454.** Let the relation 625:529 be given, and the greatest common divisor of these two numbers be required.

 Wherefore 1 is, in this case, the greatest common divisor,